-20.15.020 Jundsdiction.
+20.15.020 Junisdiction.
 This chapter shall govern subdivision of all land within the Kenai Peninsula Borough.
 No subdivision plat requiring commission approval may be recorded unless approved by the commission.

 20.15.025 Plats required.
-No subdivision shall be approved by the commission except upon the submission of a plat proper pared in accordance with section .035 - .070 of this chapter, provided:
+No subdivision shall be approved by the commission except upon the submission of a plat prepared in accordance with section .035 - .070 of this chapter, provided; (1) Subdivisions of land outside the limits of first class citites into aliquot parts no one of which is less than 40 acres hereby approved and no submission to the commission is required.

-- (1) Subdivisions of land outside the limits of first class citites into aliquot parts no one of which is less than 40 acres hereby approved and no submission to the commission is required. - (2) Plats of subdivisions of lands outside the limits of first class citites into aliquot parts no one of which is less than 10 acres are not required to comply with the survey and monumentation provisions of Sec. .065. - (3) Subdivisions containing six or less parcels may be submitted, at the option of the subdivider, on a final plat omitting the preliminary plat required by sections .040 = .050. - 20.15.030 Definitions.
-In this chapter unless otherwise provided or the context otherwise requires: - (1) "aliquot part" means a 1/2, 1/4, 1/8, 1/16, 1/32, or 1/64th rectangular portion of a regular section, or regular part of a section, excluding fractional lots. - (2) "alley" means a public secondary access and a utilities right-of-way. - (3) "block" means a piece or parcel of land entirely surrounded by public streets, streams, railroads, right-of-ways, and parks, etc., or a combination thereof. - (4) "commission" means Kenai Peninsula Borough Planning Commission. - (5) "dul-de-dac" means a short dead end street having a vehicular turn-around. - (6) "lot" means a protion of a subdivision intended as a unit for transfer of ownership or for building development.
+(2) Plats of subdivisions of lands outside the limits of first class citites into aliquot parts no one of which is less than 10 acres are not required to comply with the survey and monumentation provisions of Sec. .065.

+(3) Subdivisions containing six or less parcels may be submitted, at the option of the subdivider, on a final plat omitting the preliminary plat required by sections .040 = .050.

+20.15.030 Definitions.
+In this chapter unless otherwise provided or the context otherwise requires:

+(1) "aliquot part" means a 1/2, 1/4, 1/8, 1/16, 1/32, or 1/64th rectangular portion of a regular section, or regular part of a section, excluding fractional lots.

+(2) "alley" means a public secondary access and utilities right-of-way.

+(3) "block" means a piece or parcel of land entirely surrounded by public streets, streams, railroads, right-ofways, and parks, etc., or a combination thereof.

+(4) "commission" means Kenai Peninsula Borough Planning Commission.

+(5) "dul-de-dac" means a short dead end street having a vehicular turn-around.

+(6) "lot" means a protion of a subdivision intended as a unit for transfer of ownership or for building development.

-- (7) "lot depth" means the average distance from street righ-of-way to the rear lot line, which is the lot line opposite and most distant from said street right-of-way. - (8) "lot width" means the distance between straight lines connecting front and rear lot lines at each side of the lot, measured between the mid-points of such lines. - (9) "Major street" means a street shown as a major street on the major street plan or comprehensive plan adopted by the Kenai Peninsula Borough. - (10) "planting strip" means a strip of land between the roadway and the sidewalk or sidewalk site. - (11) "readway" means the portion of a street designate for vehicular traffic.
-Where curbs are laid it is the portion between curbs. - (12) " sidewalk" means the portion of a street or crosswalk intended for pedestrian use only. - (13) "street" is a general term used to describe a right-of-way serving as a means of vehicular and pedestrian travel, also furnishing spaces for sewers, public unilities and shade trees; includes avenues, boulevards, roads, lanes and other ways.
-Streets are classified as follows: - (A) Primary Anterial Streets (Highways) move through traffic to major traffic generators and from community to community. - (B) Community Arterial Streets collect and distibut ute traffic from higher type arterial highways to less important streets, or directly to traffic destinations and serve secondary traffic generators and traffic from neighborhood to neighborhood within a cummunity.
+(7) "lot depth" means the average distance from street righ-of-way to the rear lot line, which is the lot line opposite and most distant from said street right-ofway.

+(8) "lot width" means the distance between straight lines connecting front and rear lot lines at each side of the lot, measured between the mid-points of such lines.
+(9) "Major street" means a street shown as a major street on the major street plan or comprehensive plan adopted by the Kenai Peninsula Borough.

+(10) "planting strip" means a strip of land between the roadway and the sidewalk or sidewalk site.

+(11) "neadway" means the portion of a street designate for vehicular traffic.
+Where curbs are laid it is the portion between curbs.

+(12) " sidewalk" means the portion of a street or coo

+(13) "street" is a general term used to describe a right-of-way serving as a means of vehicular and pedestrian travel, also furnishing spaces for sewers, public utilities and shade trees; includes avenues, boulevards, roads, lanes and other ways.
+Streets are classified as follows:

+(A) Primary Anterial Streets (Highways) move through traffic to major traffic generators and from community to community.

+(B) Community Arterial Streets collect and distibut ute traffic from higher type arterial highways to less important streets, or directly to traffic destinations and serve secondary traffic generators and traffic from neighborhood to neighborhood within a cummunity.
+(To serve a maximum of 1500 lots or units.)
+(C) Neighborhood Collector Streets collect and distribute traffic from higher-type arterial streets, to access streets, or directly to traffic destinations or serve neighborhood traffic generators.
+(To serve a maximum of 350 lots or units.)

+(D) Commercial Access Streets provide access to commercial properties in business, commercial, and industrial areas.